Overview

 Proposed improvements include:

-Removes the conflict between traffic entering the freeway from an on-ramp and traffic exiting the freeway to an off-ramp by relocating the on- and off-ramps and constructing a bridge.
+Removes traffic conflict between entering and exiting the freeway from on/off-ramps, by relocating the ramps and constructing a bridge.

 Moves traffic onto a new parallel roadway to I-10 to separate through-traffic on I-10 from local traffic entering or exiting the freeway.